-No changes were made in the objectives, policies or processes for managing capital during the years ended March 31, 2021 and March 31, 2020.
+No changes were made in the objectives, policies or processes for managing capital during the years ended March 31, 2022 and March 31, 2021.

-- 35 The financial statements are digitally signed in view of Covid-19 pandemic. - 36 Previous year figures have been regrouped/rearranged wherever necessary to conform to the current year presentation.
+34 Previous year figures have been regrouped/ rearranged wherever necessary to conform to the current year presentation.